merc1er/bchtipbot/README.md

 ## Deployment

-Deploys are automatic on `master`.
+Deployments are automatic on `master` if tests pass.

 ## To do